 An employee who refuses a drug or alcohol test required by CRCPL, or tests positive for the presence of alcohol or drugs, will be subject to corrective action up to and including termination of employment.
 An employee who attempts to manipulate the results of a test through adulteration, dilution of a sample, or substitution of a sample will be subject to corrective action up to and including termination.
 An employee who has been terminated as a result of a positive drug test may be re-employed only if the MRO determines the individual to be drug free, and the employee consents to an unannounced testing program over a time period management considers reasonable.

-Any employee who violates the policy on a second occasion will be subject to corrective action up to and including termination of employment.
+Any employee who violates the policy on a second occasion will have their employment terminated without the eligibility for rehire.

 Condition of Employment

 Compliance with CRCPL’s Alcohol and Drug Policy is one of the conditions of employment.
 Failure or refusal of an employee to cooperate fully, sign any required document, or submit to any inspection or test will subject that employee to corrective action up to and including termination of employment.